goozbach-presentation/ansible-sysadvent/index.md

   Notice, you define any module as you would with a normal task.

-## Orchistration workflow
+## Orchestration work flow
-Ansible can also use some features to do normal orchistration tasks such as deploying code from [Git](http://www.ansibleworks.com/docs/modules.html#git).
+Ansible can also use some features to do normal orchestration tasks such as deploying code from [Git](http://www.ansibleworks.com/docs/modules.html#git).
-The real power however, comes from the ability to delgate a single task to a different server.
+The real power however, comes from the ability to delegate a single task to a different server.

 A good example is removing a server from a load balancer prior to deploying code: